Bon Aqua Treatment in Cooling Systems

 - Organic Matter – supports microorganism growth, leading to fouling, corrosion

-There’s a constant theme here: scale and corrosion.
-The elements found naturally in water affect the water’s pH – a measure of acidity and alkalinity.
+A recurring theme is apparent here: scale and corrosion.
+The elements found naturally in water impact the water’s pH – a measure of acidity and alkalinity.
 Neutral pH is 7, a reading lower (0-7) indicates acidity, and a number reading higher (7-14) indicates alkalinity.
-If water remained at a perfect 7 neutral there wouldn’t be a need for treatment of any kind.
+If water were able to be kept at a perfect 7 neutral there would be no need for treatment of any kind.

 Managing the pH of the water and it's cumulative damage is a balancing act of major proportions – too acidic is corrosive; too alkaline or base is scaling.
 Which chemical mixture is going to work best, with the least amount of damage, for the longest period of time?